nabeelvalley/EasyZoomVSCodeExtension/README.md

-# scrollzoom README
+# EasyScroll for Visual Studio Code
+## Description
+A simple extension to allow for mousewheel/scroll zoom in the editor window

 ## Features
-Enable Mouse Wheel Zoom for editors
+Enable Mouse Wheel Zoom for editor window

-## How to Use
+## Usage

-Make use of ctrl + scroll to zoom
+Hold in the ctrl key while scrolling in order to zoom in or out